Electric-Coin-Company/MnemonicSwift/README.md

 An implementation of BIP39 in Swift.
 MnemonicSwift supports both English and Chinese mnemonics.

 This library is a fork of [MnemonicKit](https://github.com/keefertaylor/MnemonicKit).
-This fork provides provides support for BIP39 using CryptoKit.
+This fork provides provides support for BIP39 using Crypto.

 **NOTE to 1.0.0 users**: If you are using 1.0.0 in your project, we no longer maintain that version.
 Upgrade to 2.0.0 immediately.